LoansBot/database/docs/peripheral/trusts.md

 Our trust status is used as one data point amongst many that borrowers use, and lenders in good standing will often prominently state it.

+The following is our guideline for trust statuses:

+- Good: There is a preponderance of evidence to suggest this lender is operating with good intention within the community
+- Bad: There is either clear and convincing evidence to suggest this lender is operating with bad intention within the community, or there is a preponderance of evidence this lender is operating with bad intention within the subreddit.

 ## Schema

 ```